segmentio/segment-docs/src/personas/index.md

 ## Personas core components

 Before you start setting up Personas, here are some features and terms that we’ll use in this documentation.
-The main parts of Personas are your Personas space(s), Audiences, and the Profile Explorer, and Traits (Computed, SQL,Custom).
+The main parts of Personas are your Personas space(s), Audiences, and the Profile Explorer, and Traits (Computed, SQL, and Custom).

 ## Personas Spaces